txstate-etc/dataloader-factory/README.md

 })
 ```
 You no longer provide an `extractKey` function because you return it with each row.
 DataLoaderFactory
-will use the key you provide to put the data back together and then discard it, returning only the pristine
+will use the key you provide to put the data back together and then discard it, returning only the
-`Book` from the `value` field back to the `.load()` call in your resolver.
+pristine `Book` from the `value` field back to the `.load()` call in your resolver.

 ## Parameter-based filtering
-Consider the following GraphQL query:
+Now we get to the part where this library can really save your bacon.
+Consider the following GraphQL
+query:
 ```graphql
 { authors { books(genre: "mystery") { title } } }
 ```
-Without dataloader-factory, the typical pattern for the authors.books dataloader looks like this:
+Without `dataloader-factory`, the typical pattern for the authors.books dataloader looks like this:
 ```javascript
 const booksByAuthorId = new DataLoader(async (authorIds) => {
   const books = await db.query(